mattrei/aframe-geojson-component/README.md

 ### API

-This library provides two components visualizing GeoJSON and TopoJSON documents.
+This library provides two components visualizing GeoJSON and TopoJSON documents as an orthographic globe.
 It can visualize _MultiPoints_/_Points_ as a point cloud, _MultiLineStrings_/_LineStrings_ as lines and _MultiPolygons_/_Polygons_ as an outline (no triangulated meshes!).

 #### `geojson` component